 Before You Apply Manure, Follow These Steps

-- Check the Manure Spreading Advisory (MSA) to determine the best day to apply.
+Check the ARM Weather Map to determine the best day to apply.
 The MSA will let you know what the real-time risk is for having a runoff event.
 This is your first line of defense is preventing a discharge.

 Application Risk Management (ARM) Plan